In order to consistently assign peer reviewed status to titles on our products, EBSCO has established specific guidelines.

 You can find peer reviewed articles in two ways:

 Many of our databases have peer reviewed titles.
-In these databases, there will be a limiter that can be set to appear on the search screen.
+In these databases, there will be a Scholarly (Peer-Reviewed) Journals limiter that you can select to limit your results to these articles.

 Using a command line search, you can locate peer previewed articles.
 To search for peer reviewed journals only, attach and RV Y to the end of your search.
 RV is the tag for peer reviewed and Y is the variable indicating "Yes."